What you need to know

 Gibson is not locked to one tool.
 Sandbox is our incubator: the place we bring your idea to life inside your business.
 We build on whatever fits the job and can install an assistant like Claude or Codex to take day-to-day tasks off your team.
 The point is to go from “we should use AI” to a working build in 48 hours.
 You describe the task, Gibson builds it (for this kind of work, on Google Cloud Vertex AI and the Claude API), and you get something that runs, not a slide deck.

-Engagements start at from $1,000 prototype.
+Engagements start at $1,000 for a working prototype.
 If it earns its place, you extend it.
 If it does not, you have spent $1,000 to learn that cheaply.
 To see what a build for your specific business would look like, read the Sandbox builds or the 30-day playbook for installing Claude in your business, then brief the Gibson team.

 Frequently asked questions